Understanding The Benefits of Segregated Funds with Estate-Planning

 CONTENT FROM GLOBE CONTENT STUDIO

-Older investors might gravitate toward Seg funds because they can “facilitate the protection and efficient transfer of wealth in a cost-effective manner,” says Raymond Yates, senior financial advisor at Save Right Financial Inc. in Vaughan, Ont.
+Older investors might gravitate toward Segregated funds because they can “facilitate the protection and efficient transfer of wealth in a cost-effective manner,” says Raymond Yates, senior financial advisor at Save Right Financial Inc. in Vaughan, Ont.

 One of the biggest benefits is that SEG Funds have guaranteed investment and death benefit values that are unaffected by stock market conditions, says Prem Malik, financial advisor at Toronto’s Queensbury Securities Inc. As such, the minimum value transferred to a beneficiary for estate-planning purposes is known.